klave-network/rust-template/evm-light-client/README.md

 ## Wasm Component

 Klave applications are built as WebAssembly (WASM) components.
-The following methods are implemented and exposed in the `evm-light-client` component:
+The following methods are implemented and exposed in the {{component_name}} component:

 ### Light Client Management
 - `register-routes`: Registers the available routes.